-Of the two studied species of eurybionts, only the trend season beginning dynamics of Microsetella norvegica was significant.
+Of the two studied ubiquitous species , only the trend in dynamics of beginning-of-season of Microsetella norvegica was significant.
 The phenology of Oithona similis did not show significant changes.
-The described differences can be explained by the fact that the reproduction of M. norvegica begins only in June (own data), despite its presence all year round in the plankton community.
-At the same time, the nauplii of O. similis are found in plankton throughout the year.
-Probably, the temperature is not the first trigger of the beginning of the active development of this species.
+The described differences can be explained by the fact that the reproduction of Microsetella begins only in June (our own data), despite its presence all year round in the plankton community.
+At the same time, the nauplii of Oithona are found in plankton throughout the year.
+Probably, the temperature is not the main trigger of the beginning of the active development of this species.
 This is indirectly confirmed by its cosmopolitan distribution (OBIS, 2019).
-Meantime, a significant shift of the middle-of-season (50% of the cumulative abundance) to an earlier dates in the seasonal dynamics of Microsetella spp.
+Meantime, a significant shift of the middle-of-season to an earlier dates in the seasonal dynamics of Microsetella spp.
 (15 weeks!) and Oithona spp. (~4 weeks) has been reported near Helgoland Island, and these changes coincided with an increase in average annual and summer temperatures (Mackas et al., 2012).
-The same trend, when the season advances, was traced in the dynamics of Oithona spp. in the English Channel (Mackas et al., 2012).
+The same trend to an ealier season was traced in the dynamics of Oithona spp. in the English Channel (Mackas et al., 2012).
 A similar dependence was observed in the northern part of the Pacific Ocean, where the seasonal peak of the biomass of the interzonal copepod Neocalanus plumchrus has shifted since the early 1970s by more than a month earlier, which coincided with an increase in spring temperature (Mackas et al., 2012).
-The timing of the abundance peak of Calanus finmarchicus CI in the Norwegian Sea is negatively associated with the temperature in April, but the trend is not traced, despite its presence in the dynamics of the water temperature in April (Mackas et al., 2012).
-In the same study, there is a lot of evidence of the negative connection of spring temperature with the phenological eventsevents of different species in the North Atlantic and the North Pacific.
-As can be seen, the pattern “the warmer the earlier” is traced in different regions of the World Ocean and for species with different temperature preferences.
+The timing of the abundance peak of Calanus finmarchicus CI in the Norwegian Sea was negatively associated with the temperature in April, but the trend was not traced, despite its presence in the dynamics of the water temperature in April (Mackas et al., 2012).
+In the same study, there was a lot of evidence of the negative connection of spring temperature with the phenological events of different species in the North Atlantic and the North Pacific.
+As can be seen, the pattern “the warmer the earlier” was traced in different regions of the World Ocean and for species with different temperature preferences.
 This is consistent with the trends observed in the study area in the White Sea.